 The lunge develops the stability portion of your lower limb exercises.
 It starts to bring in more foot and ankle, knee and hip stability.
-Whilst you won’t be able to load them up as much as the double leg squat and hinge patterns.
-When done correctly they will greatly improve your numbers on these lifts and improve your balance and performance when walking or running.
+Whilst you won’t load them up as much as the double leg squat and hinge patterns.
+When done correctly, they will significantly improve your numbers on these lifts and improve your balance and performance when walking or running.

 The first movements that jump to mind are the bench press and the push up for this movement pattern.
 Probably two of the most common exercises seen in the gym.
 They also happen to be the two most commonly butchered movement patterns you will see.

-Although they seem quite simple on the surface, they require a complex interplay of trunk stability, shoulder tension, and muscle co-ordination to even get you up off the floor for a push–up.
-The Push–up should be mastered before attempting any other form of pushing.
+Although they seem pretty simple on the surface, they require a complex interplay of trunk stability, shoulder tension, and muscle coordination to even get you up off the floor for a push–up.
+The push–up should be mastered before attempting any other form of push.

 Keys to getting your first push-up or perfecting your current push up include:

 - Create tension in the shoulders by screwing the hands into the ground